So after sharing with you the 13 items I don’t travel without, here are the things that, from my experience, are just not needed when you travel.

 Travelling with a lot of money on your person can be difficult, but you really shouldn’t be carrying any more cash than your insurance will cover you for.
 Is it necessary when there are ATM’s and money changers available worldwide these days?
 I don’t think so.

 I often max out my withdrawals at an ATM to save on fees but I just carry the money in my wallet/purse.
 Sometimes I will have other currencies with me but I keep those in my bag, which is lockable, and often left in a hotel room whilst I am out for the day.
 If I’m between destinations, I just carry the money and other valuables on my person.

-If you are sensible and don't flash your cash around then the level of risk really isn't any different than being at home.
-If you keep to within you insurance limit then you are covered if anything unfortunate were to happen.
+Be sensible and don’t flash your cash around then the level of risk really isn’t any different than being at home.
+Keep to within you insurance limit then you are covered if anything unfortunate were to happen.

 2. Travel towel

-I often head off on a trip with this in my bag, only to end up sending it home, so I've lived with the mistake of taking one many times.
+I sometimes head off on a trip with this in my bag, only to end up sending it home, so I’ve lived with the mistake of taking one many times.

 Most accommodation provides you with a towel, or worst case you can rent one.
 It is often not included when you stay in a dorm room, but that, and when you are trekking for days up a mountain is probably the only times I would recommend you take one.
 Even then, only if it’s for a long period, as renting is cheap for the rare occasions you need to, and far easier than carrying the extra weight.